Water Conservation PlanStage 1: Water Watch

 - The City will promote water conservation through the Municipal T.V. channel 20, the E-Newsletter, and the Website.

-- Summaries of the gallons of water pumped per day will be posted on the Website each week.
+- Summaries of the gallons of water pumped daily will be posted on the Website each week.

 Management Actions